 Coupling traditional metalworking skills with imported machinery, Japanese tin toys established a worldwide reputation in the 1920s and 1930s for their quality and detailed workmanship.
 With the resumption of international trade in 1947, exports grew rapidly.
 Leading American marques such as Ford, Packard, Lincoln, Chevrolet, Belair, Buick, and Cadillac competed to market ever more seductively styled cars to U.S. consumers in an increasingly automobile-based society.
 In Japan, toy manufacturers followed these styling trends closely, retooling often in order to offer miniature versions of the latest models to eager American children.

-What's your 'Japan' worth?
-Here are some recently sold items (Canada).
+What's your Japan worth in 2021?
+Here are some recently sold items.

 |1960s 1 48 Scale Japan Tin Plastic 1910 Benz Car||09/2021||C $22.52|

 |Maine State Souvenir Tin Metal Ashtray 1950 60s Japan||09/2021||C $11.26|

 |Hawaii State Tin Metal Ashtray 1950 60s Japan Must See||09/2021||C $6.26|

 |Souvenir Tin Ashtray Candy Dish State Tennessee Japan||09/2021||C $12.39|